honzapatCZ/gelectron/README.md

 #### Virus Scanner Malware/Adware Warning

 These are fair warnings.
-VerseGuide Overlay does what sophisticated Malware or Adware would do: we monitor the launch of Windows processes (StarCitizen.exe) and inject interactive elements (our sunrise/sunset calculator).
-Virus scanners will have a hard time discerning between a sunrise/sunset calculator in Star Citizen and some scam advertisement in Word.
-They may detect pattern in our app that is very similar to known Malware or Adware and warn you of the potential risks.
-We are in the process of submitting our app to different Virus Scanner Portals for analysis and white listing.
+The VerseGuide Overlay is in fact quite similar to sophisticated Malware or Adware: we monitor the launch of other programs (`StarCitizen.exe`) and inject interactive elements (`browser windows`) into the process.
+Virus scanners will have a hard time discerning between a "sunrise/sunset calculator" in `Star Citizen` and some "scam hotline advertisement" in `Firefox`.
+Hence McAfee, BitDefender and others may detect pattern in our app that is very similar to known Malware or Adware, and warn you of the potential risks.
+We have submitted our app to different anti-virus platforms like `Microsoft Malware Analysis` and `Kaspersky Threat Intelligence` for detailed scanning and white-listing.

 ## Made by the Community